chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 These credentials represent the AWS role assumed by the Lambda function.

-You can use the Chainguard SDK for Go to generate a token that Chainguard understands to authenticate the Lambda function as the Chainguard identity you created earlier:
+You can use the Chainguard SDK for Go to generate a token that Chainguard understands to authenticate the Lambda function as the Chainguard identity you created earlier, by its UIDP:

 ```go
 import (